Based on 7 hedge funds · latest filing: 2025 Q4 · updated quarterly

 0% from top-100 AUM funds

-Only 0 of 7 current holders rank in the top 100 by AUM.
-The stock is held mostly by smaller and mid-sized funds — the largest institutional players haven't yet built significant positions.
+0 of 7 holders rank in the top 100 by AUM, but together hold only 0% of total institutional value.
+The stock is held primarily by smaller and mid-sized funds.

 Exit risk score 1.9/10 — low institutional crowding.
 Ownership is below peak levels, holder base is relatively sticky, and buying momentum is positive.